Spookyghostking/shmhex/README.md

 buffer - buffer where the output will be written

-Note: the when the buffer is filled, a null charracter is appended at the end, making the output is a valid null terminated string.
+Note: the when the buffer is filled, a null charracter is appended at the end, making the output a valid null terminated string.

 buffer_size - (in bytes) pretty self-explanatory